-Other versions: Also made with a green lampshade.
+Other versions: The Arteluce Fritz desk lamp exists with a green lampshade.

-This lamp is a first edition; patent pending is written on the bottom.
+This lamp is a first edition; patent pending is pressed on the bottom.

 Perry King is an English designer born in 1938 in the United Kingdom.
 King studied industrial design and moved to Italy in 1964 as a consultant to Olivetti.
 He takes part in the creation of the Valentine typewriter and the Sistema 45 with Ettore Sotsass.
 He was design coordinator for Corporate Image, his work included dot matrix fonts as well as books and posters, all designed with Santiago Miranda with whom he founded King Miranda Associati in 1976.

 Santiago Miranda was born in Écija near Seville in Spain in 1947.
 Miranda left to Italy in 1971 and he designed and wrote “Air Mail Transatlantic Pictures”, stories and images for an interactive park for lonely people, as well as working as a consultant to Olivetti.
 He was member of the Scientific Committee of the Istituto Europeo di Design (European Institute of Design – art academy) in Madrid and of the Scientific Committee of the University Pablo de Olavide in Seville, both in Spain.
 He is active in teaching and research.